 The award supports individuals’ professional development in learning and teaching.
 Success depends only on excellence and not what stage you are at in your career.

 The University has a growing number of National Teaching Fellows, all of whom play an active role in teaching and learning leadership across the University.
-In 2015 two members of staff were recognised for their contribution to teaching and learning within the University.

 University Teaching Fellowship Scheme (UTFS)

-In 2016, the recipients were:
+In 2020, the recipients were:

-The Centre for Quality Support and Development (CQSD)
+Centre for Quality Support and Development (CQSD)